jspear01/DataScience/Supervised_Learning/Linear_Regression/README.md

 - The goal is to minimize prediction error by finding the best-fit line using least squares.
 - These formulas are the foundation for more advanced regression techniques.

+## 📚 References

+- *An Introduction to Statistical Learning* (ISLR)
+- MIT 18.05 – Introduction to Probability and Statistics
+- Khan Academy – Linear Regression